 This tool focuses on:value propositions, customer segments, channels, customer relationships, revenue streams, key resources, key activities, key partnerships, and cost structure.

 By filling out the canvas, business owners can get a better understanding of their business and develop a plan to achieve their goals.
 The business model canvas can also be used as a tool for brainstorming new ideas and testing out different business strategies.

 More so, you can use the business model canvas template to study a competitor’s business model.
 Ultimately, the purpose of the business model canvas is to help businesses succeed by providing a framework for thinking about and planning their business.

-A business model canvas should be just one side of a paper, and it’s quicker to do than a detailed business plan.
+A business model canvas should be just one side of a paper.

-When you only have one page, you force yourself to add only the essentials, leaving all the non-important ideas out.
+With one page format, you can add only the essentials, leaving all the non-important ideas out.

 No need to read endless papers, reports and other documentation.